Videotage: Origins

-The name Videotage comes from ‘Video” and “Montage” - was first used for the title of a screening program organised by the Phoenix Cine Club in June 1986, featuring works by Jim Shum, Neco Lo, Wong Chi-fai and David Som.
+The name Videotage comes from ‘Video” and “Montage” – was first used for the title of a screening program organised by the Phoenix Cine Club in June 1986, featuring works by Jim Shum, Neco Lo, Wong Chi-fai and David Som.
 The program has offered a distinct focus on alternative time-based work, in which after the closure of Phoenix Cine Club, some of the artists member including Ellen Pau, May Fung, Wong Chi-fai and Comyn Mo adapted the name along with its experimental spirit, as the early formation of Videotage.

 Videotage does develop but remains small.
-Without physical office space, the collective was para-sited at the headquarter of an avant-garde theatre group Zuni Icosahedron in Happy Valley between 1987 to 1997.
-Zuni’s exhibition space often rented to Videotage for event hosting.
+Without physical office space, the collective was para-sited at the headquarter of an avant-garde theatre group Zuni Icosahedron in Happy Valley between 1987 and 1997.
+Zuni's exhibition space often rented to Videotage for event hosting.
 During the time, numerous collaborations have nourished between the two groups, including alternative performance documentation, early exploration of multimedia/theatrical productions, and co-curating screening, workshops, and festivals.
 The collaboration expands it outreaches to local cultural institutions such as Fringe Club, City Contemporary Dance Company, and Hong Kong Arts Centre.
-In 1996, Videotage, Zuni and Urban Council co-presents Microwave Video Festival - City Image.
+In 1996, Videotage, Zuni and Urban Council co-presents Microwave Video Festival – City Image.
 The festival continues to operate as an annual video art festival for a decade, which later went independent and restructured to Microwave international New Media Arts Festival.